Corrected generalized cross-validation for finite ensembles of penalized estimators: Introduction

 \section{Introduction}

 Ensemble methods are an important part of the toolkit in current machine learning practice.
-These methods combine multiple models and improve the predictive accuracy and stability compared to any single component model \citep{hastie2009elements,dietterich1998experimental,dietterich2000ensemble}.
+These methods combine multiple models and improve predictive accuracy and stability compared to any single component model \citep{hastie2009elements,dietterich1998experimental,dietterich2000ensemble}.
 Bagging and its variants form an important class of ensemble methods that average predictors fitted on different subsamples of the full dataset.
-Classical literature on bagging includes works of \citet{breiman_1996,buhlmann2002analyzing,friedman_hall_2007}, among others.
-There has been a flurry of recent work in characterizing the risk behavior of such subsampling-based ensembles methods in high dimensions; see, e.g., \citet{loureiro2022fluctuations,adlam2020understanding,mucke_reiss_rungenhagen_klein_2022,patil2022bagging,du2023subsample}.
-These works demonstrate that the risk can be significantly reduced by appropriately choosing the ensemble size.
-Complementary to characterizing and understanding the risk behavior, it is important to have a reliable method for estimating these risks in implementing ensemble methods.
-Accurate risk estimation provides a benchmark for comparing the performance of different ensemble configurations and gives insights into the expected performance of the combined model on unseen data.
-In this paper, our primary focus is on the risk estimation techniques suitable for ensemble methods, especially when these ensembles are composed of penalized least squares estimators.
+The classical literature on bagging includes work by \citet{breiman_1996,buhlmann2002analyzing,friedman_hall_2007}, among others.
+There has been a flurry of recent work on characterizing the risk behavior of such subsampling-based ensemble methods in high dimensions; see, e.g., \citet{loureiro2022fluctuations,adlam2020understanding,mucke_reiss_rungenhagen_klein_2022,patil2022bagging,du2023subsample}.
+These works demonstrate that the risk can be significantly reduced by properly choosing the size of the ensemble.
+Complementary to characterizing and understanding the risk behavior, it is important to have a reliable method for estimating these risks when implementing ensemble methods.
+Accurate risk estimation provides a benchmark for comparing the performance of different ensemble configurations and provides insights into the expected performance of the combined model on unseen data.
+In particular, \citet{du2023subsample,patil2023generalized} demonstrate that the implicit regularization provided by ensembling amounts to ridge regularization, and optimizing over both the ensemble and subsample size helps to mitigate double descent behaviors.
+In this paper, our primary focus is on risk estimation techniques suitable for ensemble methods, when these ensembles are composed of penalized least-squares estimators.
+Several tuning parameters define an ensemble even for a single penalty function, including the regularization parameter and the subsample size.
+Developing consistent risk estimators informs the selection of the optimal ensemble (regularization parameters and subsample size) and leads to better generalization performance.